makjn10/Chat-server/README.md

 selected which is ready for reading.
 After ‘select’, it run through the existing connections looking for data to read.
 If we got one, new connections are handled and the new file descriptor is added to the master set by keeping track of the maximum file descriptor.
 If there is no need to handle new connection, handle data from a client.
 If there is any data in the recv_buf, it can be received by using recv().Or , the data is send to all other clients by using the function send().

+Some features of select() command
+*Select command allows to monitor multiple file descriptors, waiting until one of the file descriptors become active.
+For example, if there is some data to be read on one of the sockets select will provide that information.
+*Select works like an interrupt handler, which gets activated as soon as any file descriptor sends any data.

 The server gives 5 options to its users:
-1: Download file
+*Download file
-2: Upload file
+*Upload file
-3: Send message
+*Send message
-4: Disconnect from server
+*Disconnect from server
-5: Close the server
+*Close the server

 _server_log.txt keeps track of all the activities like connecting a new user,uploading file etc._